luiscarlosjayk/angular-facebook/README.md

     $scope.facebookReady = true; // You might want to use this to disable/show/hide buttons and else });

-  // From now and on you can use the Facebook service just as Facebook api says
+  // From now on you can use the Facebook service just as Facebook api says
-  // Take into account that you will need $scope.$apply when being inside Facebook functions scope and not angular
+  // Take into account that you will need $scope.$apply when inside a Facebook function's scope and not angular
   $scope.login = function() {
     Facebook.login(function(response) {
       // Do something with response.
 Don't forget here you are on Facebook scope so use $scope.$apply